 Download the epilogue now.
 The unpublished final chapter of my book is now available exclusively from the National Geographic Facebook site.
 You can download it now at no additional charge.
 It’s filled with exciting, funny and informative interviews with the world’s smartest travelers.

 Please support this site.
 If you represent a forward-looking company that wants to stand up and be counted as one that supports good customer service, here’s your chance.
 I have a limited number of corporate underwriter opportunities that have become available.
+Contact me for details.
 You can also become an individual underwriter.

 Thank you, Squaremouth.
 Squaremouth.com helps travelers easily and instantly compare all the major travel insurance plans.
 To ensure customer satisfaction, only companies that meet Squaremouth.com’s strict requirements make it into the system.
 You can save over 70 percent on your next policy at Squaremouth.
 We’re grateful for their support of the consumer advocacy on this site.